studiozeffa/typescript-training-course/notes/02-interfaces.md

 };
 ```

-- In the above example, `refetch` is a function which returns a Promise.
+- In the above example, `refetch` is a function which returns nothing.

 <!-- break -->